 The Committee recommendation is the same as recommended by City officers.

-That Council ADOPTS the amended Legal Representation for Elected Members and Employees Policy as outlined in Attachment 2 of this Report.
+That Council ADOPTS the amended Legal Representation for Elected Members and Employees Policy as outlined in Attachment 2 to Report CJ128-07/14.

 To access this attachment on electronic document, click here: Attach16brf080714.pdf